 Talking Heads -Review by Jef Pirie

-‘Talking Heads’ is a classic piece, written by the master, Alan Bennett.
-Now, you would think that with a brilliant script such as this, all you have to do is learn the lines, stand back and let the play do the work, but like all the best art there is a tender subtlety here that could easily be lost by a heavy-handed director or non-empathetic actors.
-Here, though, director Bruce Sibley has been the invisible alchemist, so the settings, movement and performances have been skilfully managed so as to make it all look easy, a great trick to pull off.
+‘Talking Heads’ is a classic piece, written by the master of the form, Alan Bennett.
+Now, you would think that with a brilliantly written piece such as this, all you have to do is learn the lines and stand back and let the play do the work, but like all the best art, there is a tenderness here that could easily be lastly a heavy-handed director or non-empathetic actors.
+Here, though, director Bruce Sibley has been the invisible alchemist, so the settings, the movement and the performances have been beautifully managed, made to look easy, a great trick to pull off.
+On some evenings there are some changes of actors and I’ve been lucky enough to see both casts.
+All of them turned in fine performances, I haven’t seen such a consistently good standard in one cast for a long time.

 Dan Wilkin as Graham Whittaker in ‘Chip in the Sugar’ manages the difficult trick of being impatient with his ageing mother and her choices, whilst somehow letting us know that he’d be lost without her.